Pakwan

 Halal summary

-The owners of this restaurant are Muslim and have confirmed its halal status.
+The owners are Muslim and have confirmed its halal status.
 All food at this restaurant is certified halal.

 Fully halal